 RESCUE Roll d6

-1. No clothing.
-Secretly a werepuffin and the sole survivor of a recent attack on a fuel dredger. d6 mock sharks are in close pursuit.
+- No clothing.
+Secretly a werepuffin and the sole survivor of a recent attack on a fuel dredger (d6 mock sharks are in close pursuit).

-3. A pirate (Aggregate) thrown overboard for plotting a mutiny against their superior.
-They don’t speak the Players’ language, but they are driven to get to the City and survive.
+- A pirate (Aggregate) thrown overboard for plotting a mutiny against their superior.
+They don’t speak the Players’ language, but they are driven to blend in an get to Bastion.

 Leave a comment